 Promise specification.
 For more information about the

-Promise specification, see States and Fates on GitHub.
+Promise specification, navigate to States and Fates on GitHub.

 V8 issue #6751